 Ruling

-4.Taking into accountthe grounds on the face of the application, the affidavit in support sworn by Queenton Ochieng, the Appellant/Applicant' counsel, and the undated written submissions wherein they submit that by a Judgment delivered on 24thMarch 2021, this Court allowed the appeal and set aside the Judgment of the Court of Appeal; that, while the costs of the appeal were awarded to the Appellant/Applicant, the Court did not make any pronouncement on the costs before the Court of Appeal; that it is therefore necessary and in the interests of justice to clarify the said issue; that, the rule of thumb is that costs follow the event as laid out in the case of Jasbir Singh Rai & 3 Others vs Tarlochan Singh Rai & 4 Others, SC Petition No. 4 of 2012; [2014] eKLR; that, viewing as the Appellant/Applicant was the successful party in the appeal, it urged the Court to exercise its discretion in its favour and award the costs at the Court of Appeal to the Appellant/Applicant; that further, the costs should be borne by the 1st Respondent, the Commission on Administrative Justice; and
+4.Taking into accountthe grounds on the face of the application, the affidavit in support sworn by Queenton Ochieng, the appellant/applicant' counsel, and the undated written submissions wherein they submit that by a Judgment delivered on March 24, 2021, this court allowed the appeal and set aside the Judgment of the court of Appeal; that, while the costs of the appeal were awarded to the appellant/applicant, the court did not make any pronouncement on the costs before the court of Appeal; that it is therefore necessary and in the interests of justice to clarify the said issue; that, the rule of thumb is that costs follow the event as laid out in the case of Jasbir Singh Rai & 3 others v Tarlochan Singh Rai & 4 others, SC Petition No 4 of 2012; [2014] eKLR; that, viewing as the appellant/applicant was the successful party in the appeal, it urged the court to exercise its discretion in its favour and award the costs at the court of Appeal to the appellant/applicant; that further, the costs should be borne by the 1st respondent, the Commission on Administrative Justice; and

-5.Appreciatingthat despite service of the application and submissions, the Respondents have not responded to the application;
+5.Appreciating that despite service of the application and submissions, the respondents have not responded to the application;

-6.And we now opineas follows:i.Section 21(4) of the Supreme Court Act provides as follows:The Court may, on its own motion or on application by any party with notice to the other or others, correct any oversight or clerical error of computation or other error apparent on such judgment, ruling or order and such correction shall constitute part of the judgment, ruling or order of the Court.ii.Rule 28(5) of the Supreme Court Rules, 2020 provides as follows:(5)The Court may review any of its decisions in any circumstance which the Court considers meritorious, exceptional, and in the public interest, either on the Court’s own motion, or upon application by a party.iii.The question then before this Court is whether failure to pronounce itself on the question of costs for proceedings before the Court of Appeal is a matter that can be resolved under the slip rule.
-In Fredrick Outa vs Jared Odongo Okello & 3 Others, SC Petition No. 6 of 2014; [2017] KESC 25 (KLR) we had the following to say about Section 21(4) of the Supreme Court Act:85.This Section as quoted, embodies what is ordinarily referred to as the “Slip Rule”.
-By its nature, the Slip Rule permits a Court of law to correct errors that are apparent on the face of the Judgment, Ruling, or Order of the Court.
-Such errors must be so obvious that their correction cannot generate any controversy, regarding the Judgment or decision of the Court.
-By the same token, such errors must be of such nature that their correction would not change the substance of the Judgment or alter the clear intention of the Court.
-In other words, the Slip Rule does not confer upon a Court, any jurisdiction or powers to sit on appeal over its own Judgment, or, to extensively review such Judgment as to substantially alter it.
-Indeed, as our comparative analysis of the approaches by other superior Courts demonstrates, this is the true import of the Slip Rule.iv.In Trattoria Limited vs Joaninah Wanjiku Maina & 3 Others, SC Petition (Application) 26 (E029) of 2022; [2024] KESC 54 (KLR), faced with a similar question on costs, we invoked our jurisdiction under the ‘slip rule’.
-To that end, failure to award or decline to award costs, falls within the parameters of the error(s) contemplated under Section 21(4) of the Supreme Court Act.
-In that regard, we must find that the Appellant/Applicant’s application has merit.v.In the Jasbir Singh Rai Case, we held in paragraph 8 that this Court is not bound to adhere to the principle that costs follow the event, but has an open-mandate to exercise its discretion to ensure that the ends of justice are met, quite similar to Section 27(1) of the Civil Procedure Act, Cap 21 of the Laws of Kenya.
-In stating so, relied on Section 21(2) of the Supreme Court Act which reads:In any proceedings, the Supreme Court may make any ancillary or interlocutory orders, including any orders as to costs as it thinks fit to award.We also relied on Rule 3(5) of the Supreme Court Rules 2020 which reads as follows:Nothing in these Rules shall be deemed to limit or otherwise affect the inherent power of the Court to make such orders or give directions as may be necessary for the ends of justice or to prevent abuse of the process of the Court.vi.We agree with the Appellant/Applicant that the rule of thumb is that costs follow the event and as the Appellant/Applicant was the successful party in this case, we find no reason not to award costs for the proceedings at the Court of Appeal.vii.Contrary to the Appellant/Applicant’s proposition, the Court of Appeal awarded costs to the 1st Respondent and the 3rd Respondent, as the cross- Appellant, but did not condemn any specific party to bear the costs.
-If anything, both the 1st and 3rd Respondents were awarded costs and there would be no reason to condemn one to bear the costs of the appeal to the exclusion of the other.viii.Consequently, and for the reasons stated above, we make the following orders:a.The Notice of Motion dated 23rd November, 2022 and filed on 9th July, 2024, is hereby allowed.b.The Judgment dated 24th March, 2021 is hereby reviewed, and in particular, the Appellant/Applicant is awarded the costs of the proceedings at the Court of Appeal in Civil Appeal No. 141 of 2015.c.There having been no opposition by the Respondents, we make no order as to costs in regard to this Motion.Orders accordingly.
+6.And we now opineas follows:i.section 21(4) of the Supreme Court Act provides as follows:the court may, on its own motion or on application by any party with notice to the other or others, correct any oversight or clerical error of computation or other error apparent on such judgment, ruling or order and such correction shall constitute part of the judgment, ruling or order of the court.ii.Rule 28(5) of the Supreme Court Rules, 2020 provides as follows:(5)the court may review any of its decisions in any circumstance which the court considers meritorious, exceptional, and in the public interest, either on the court’s own motion, or upon application by a party.iii.The question then before this court is whether failure to pronounce itself on the question of costs for proceedings before the court of Appeal is a matter that can be resolved under the slip rule.
+In Fredrick Outa v Jared Odongo Okello & 3 others, SC Petition No 6 of 2014; [2017] KESC 25 (KLR) we had the following to say about section 21(4) of the Supreme Court Act:85.This section as quoted, embodies what is ordinarily referred to as the “Slip Rule”.
+By its nature, the Slip Rule permits a court of law to correct errors that are apparent on the face of the Judgment, Ruling, or order of the court.
+Such errors must be so obvious that their correction cannot generate any controversy, regarding the Judgment or decision of the court.
+By the same token, such errors must be of such nature that their correction would not change the substance of the Judgment or alter the clear intention of the court.
+In other words, the Slip Rule does not confer upon a court, any jurisdiction or powers to sit on appeal over its own Judgment, or, to extensively review such Judgment as to substantially alter it.
+Indeed, as our comparative analysis of the approaches by other Superior Courts demonstrates, this is the true import of the Slip Rule.iv.In Trattoria Limited v Joaninah Wanjiku Maina & 3 others, SC Petition (Application) 26 (E029) of 2022; [2024] KESC 54 (KLR), faced with a similar question on costs, we invoked our jurisdiction under the ‘slip rule’.
+To that end, failure to award or decline to award costs, falls within the parameters of the error(s) contemplated under section 21(4) of the Supreme Court Act.
+In that regard, we must find that the appellant/applicant’s application has merit.v.In the Jasbir Singh Rai Case, we held in paragraph 8 that this court is not bound to adhere to the principle that costs follow the event, but has an open-mandate to exercise its discretion to ensure that the ends of justice are met, quite similar to section 27(1) of the Civil Procedure Act, cap 21 of the Laws of Kenya.
+In stating so, relied on section 21(2) of the Supreme Court Act which reads:In any proceedings, the Supreme Court may make any ancillary or interlocutory orders, including any orders as to costs as it thinks fit to award.We also relied on rule 3(5) of the Supreme Court Rules 2020 which reads as follows:Nothing in these Rules shall be deemed to limit or otherwise affect the inherent power of the court to make such orders or give directions as may be necessary for the ends of justice or to prevent abuse of the process of the court.vi.We agree with the appellant/applicant that the rule of thumb is that costs follow the event and as the appellant/applicant was the successful party in this case, we find no reason not to award costs for the proceedings at the court of Appeal.vii.Contrary to the appellant/applicant’s proposition, the Court of Appeal awarded costs to the 1st respondent and the 3rd respondent, as the cross- appellant, but did not condemn any specific party to bear the costs.
+If anything, both the 1st and 3rd respondents were awarded costs and there would be no reason to condemn one to bear the costs of the appeal to the exclusion of the other.viii.Consequently, and for the reasons stated above, we make the following orders:a.The Notice of Motion dated November 23, 2022 and filed on July 9, 2024, is hereby allowed.b.The Judgment dated March 24, 2021 is hereby reviewed, and in particular, the appellant/applicant is awarded the costs of the proceedings at the court of Appeal in Civil Appeal No 141 of 2015.c.There having been no opposition by the respondents, we make no order as to costs in regard to this Motion.Orders accordingly.

 DATED AND DELIVERED AT NAIROBI THIS 8TH DAY OF NOVEMBER, 2024........................P.M MWILUDEPUTY CHIEF JUSTICE & VICE- PRESIDENT OF THE SUPREME COURT...............................M.
 K. IBRAHIMJUSTICE OF THE SUPREME COURT.............................S.
 C. WANJALA JUSTICE OF THE SUPREME COURT..................................NJOKI NDUNGUJUSTICE OF THE SUPREME COURT.......................I.
 LENAOLAJUSTICE OF THE SUPREME COURTI certify that this is a true copy of the originalREGISTRAR SUPREME COURT OF KENYA